Car Wreck Lawyer in Greenville

 Car accidents can result in a wide array of injuries.
 Examples of severe injuries include comas, permanent disability, paralysis, spinal cord damage or traumatic brain injury.
 Serious harms include things like fractured bones, neck and back pain, muscle damage and less severe brain injury.
 More minor damage includes things like bumps, bruises, cuts and sprains.
 Though there are clear differences between these levels of injuries, all are worthy of compensation.

 Why you (almost always) should not accept the insurance company’s first offer

 An important part of any South Carolina car accident case is dealing with the insurance company of the responsible driver.
-Though a car wreck lawyer should always be prepared to take a case to trial, it may be better for the client to work out a fair settlement in advance, saving the time and money associated with a protracted legal battle.
-As a result, it’s crucial that the person handling your case understand how to negotiate, improving your odds of coming out ahead of the insurance company.
+Though a car accident lawyer should always be prepared to take a case to trial, it may be better for the client to work out a fair settlement in advance, saving the time and money associated with a protracted legal battle.
+As a result, it’s crucial that the person handling your case understand how to negotiate, improving your odds of coming out ahead of the car insurance company.

 Though specific negotiating tactics and strategies will depend entirely on the facts of your case, one general rule worth repeating is that it is seldom in your best interest to accept the insurance company’s first offer.
 For one thing, in any negotiation it is generally true that someone’s first offer is likely their lowest.
 It makes sense, you won’t start off by coming in at the top of your range, you’ll start low and give yourself room to move up.
 Insurance adjusters understand this basic premise of negotiating and it is all but guaranteed that the first offer they make is not the best they’re capable of making.